 Some of his highlights as a player include the U.S. Open Championship at Inverness Club in 1979; The British Amateur Championship at The Old Course, St. Andrews, Scotland in 1976.
 While in college, he won the University of Miami Invitational in 1974.

 After his five-year stint as a playing pro, Dick began a career as a member of the Professional Golfers Association of America (PGA).
-And, for the last 30 years, he has been teaching people how to play better golf by using the sound principles taught to him by his father.
+During his life’s work, he has taught others how to play better golf by using the sound principles and significant knowledge he learned from his father.